A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

-We refer to Corollary~\ref{Cor:Comp} for more detailed comparisons.
-An immediate consequence of Theorem~\ref{MainThm:perfect} is the algebraicity of $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad}_{\sigma} G]$. \begin{corollary} The quotient stack $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad}_{\sigma} G]$ is a smooth Artin $k$-stack of dimension $0$. \end{corollary} It provides a reasonable geometrization of the right hand side of \eqref{Eq:homeo1}.
-We call this stack the \emph{coarse} moduli stack of \textbf{1-1 truncated local $G$-Shtukas of type $\mu$}.
-This may be considered as a function field analogue of ${G\text{-}\mathsf{Zip}}^{\mu}$.
+This provides a reasonable geometrization of the right-hand side of \eqref{Eq:homeo1}.
+We call this stack the \emph{(coarse) moduli stack of 1-1 truncated local $G$-shtukas} of type $\mu$.
+This may be seen as a function field analogue of ${G\text{-}\mathsf{Zip}}^{\mu}$.
 In fact, it turns out to be more than a mere philosophical cousin; see Theorems~\ref{MainThm:B} and \ref{MainThm:com} below.

-\begin{corollary} The embedding $\mathrm{Emb}_{\mu}: G\to \mathcal{C}^{\mu}, g\mapsto g\mu(t) $ induces an immersion of $k$-schemes
+\begin{corollary} The embedding $\mathrm{Emb}_{\mu}: G \to \mathcal{C}^{\mu}, g \mapsto g \mu(t)$ induces an immersion of $k$-schemes